alexeagleson/nextjs-fullstack-app-template/README.md

 This would be a good time to make our first commit to our remote repo, to make sure our changes are backed up, and to follow best practices for keeping related changes grouped within a single commit before moving to something new.

-By default your NextJs project will already have a repo initialized.
+By default your Next.js project will already have a repo initialized.
 You can check what branch you are on with `git status`.
 It should say something like:

 ```
 On branch main